YMCK: History

 Digital avatars of the group members.

 YMCK was formed in May 2003 when Kurihara joined Yokemura and Nakamura.
 They soon released their first work; a CD-R containing 6 tracks.

 In 2004, YMCK appeared at Microdisko in Stockholm, Sweden.
 In the same year they released their first full album, Family Music.

 In 2005, YMCK again appeared outside Japan, this time at the Formoz Festival in Taipei, Taiwan and at the Fat Festival in Bangkok, Thailand.
 This year also marks the first release of the Magical 8bit Plug, a synthesizer developed by Yokemura himself, motivated by frustration with the quality of game sounds available in the synthesizers used for Family Music.
 Now making use of the Magical 8bit Plug, they released their second album: Family Racing.

 In 2006, they again appeared at the Formoz Festival in Taiwan.

+In 2007, they collaborated in Humming Urban Stereo's third album Baby Love with a remix of their hit "Hawaiian Couple".

 In 2008, YMCK released their third album Family Genesis, now under pop label Avex Trax, made available for the first time on the iTunes Store in the United States.
 Later that year and under the same label, they would release their first cover album, the YMCK Songbook, a collection of covers of Japanese music from the era before the NES.

 In January 2009, they appeared in Sweden once again, this time at UppCon] in Uppsala, and also played in the opening ceremonies for Katsucon 15 in Arlington, Virginia (DC).
 In that same month they also released Family Cooking.
 In 2009, YMCK also remixed the No. 1 hit song Days by Japanese mega-star Ayumi Hamasaki.

 During 2013, YMCK released Family Days, this time through not records.
 The theme of this album was said to be YMCK describing their own ordinary lives.

 In 2015, they released Family Dancing.

 In 2017, Family Swing was released, and for the first time they also released through Bandcamp, under U.K. chiptune label Hyperwave.